 Adamas WWII Bomb Shelter – German bunker

-The grim WWII shelter behind Lagada hotel was open to the public for a few years, and also operated as an art gallery.
+The grim WWII shelter and underground tunnels behind Lagada hotel was open to the public for a few years, and also operated as an art gallery.
 Unfortunately, in 2020 it seemed to be permanently closed.
 Ask around, in case this has changed.

 Spending some time walking along the harbour front, you will see the boats used for the sailing trips around Milos, private yachts, and ferries arriving and departing.
 There's a couple of nice places to have an ice cream and a coffee to watch the world go by!